 I will give you another example just for fun.
 You bake a pie, and you hand out 2 tickets to people, each worth half a pie.
 Now suppose, instead of handing out 2 tickets, you hand out a thousand tickets.
 Each ticket is now almost worthless because each can only be exchanged for a really really thin slice of pie (1/1000 pie).
 This is what printing more money does to you when your production has not been improved first (i.e. same amount of goods and services in the economy).

 This is what we call “inflation”.
 It is the deterioration of money value while goods and services become less and less affordable due to rising price.
-Let’s assume you have $10.
-Before, you can purchase 10 pens, but inflation arrives, and now, you might be able to purchase only 5 pens with your $10.
-So before, $1 = 1 pen, but now, inflation strikes, and $1 = 0.5 pen.
+Let’s assume you have 10.
+So before, 1 = 0.5 pen.
 So the real economic value of your money is decreasing by half. ouch!